Bright orange mystery bikes no match for city code

 The answer came from a quick Google search that revealed the Orangetheory Fitness marketing strategy.

-City officials contacted the incoming gym’s owners about the ordinance, which they had previously been unaware of.
+City officials contacted the incoming gym’s owners about the ordinance, of which they had previously been unaware.
 The situation was easily resolved with the owners planning to remove the bikes over the weekend, Mortensen said.

-Attempts to contact Orangetheory Fitness Friday were unsuccessful.
+Attempts by St. George News to contact Orangetheory Fitness for comment Friday were unsuccessful.

 Email: mkessler@stgnews.com